COLLEGE OF EDUCATION AND SOCIAL SCIENCES

 The Williams Reading Room and Children's Literature Collection serves as a nucleus for literacy education at WTAMU and the Texas Panhandle and hosts an annual Distinguished Lecture Series featuring noted authors and illustrators of children's literature.
 For information contact Dr. Judy email@example.com.

 The West Texas A&M University’s Counseling program holds an annual seminar in the spring semester in honor of Dr. Kenneth W. Waugh, Professor Emeritus.
 Dr. Waugh, who retired in 1984, was a counseling faculty member who contributed to the development of the Professional Counseling program at WTAMU.
 This conference focuses on relevant counseling issues and strategies for mental health counselors.
 For information contact Dr. Melodie Frick firstname.lastname@example.org.

 Annual COESS Honors Events (Late Spring)

-Each spring, all programs in the college host an honors recognition event.
+Each spring, most programs in the college host an honors recognition event.
 Students receiving scholarships for the next academic year and students being recognized for outstanding accomplishments are honored at these events.
 Friends, family members, and the public are invited to attend; refreshments are provided.
 For information contact the Heads of the academic departments within the college.
 For information contact Department Head.

 Annual Summer Undergraduate Student Research (Late Spring)